MIT-LCP/mimic-website/content/archive/mimic-releases.md

 - Date of death after hospital discharge

-Patients have been matched against the Social Security death tapes, and the date of death has been imported into MIMIC II.
+Patients have been matched against the Social Security death tapes, and the date of death has been imported into MIMIC-II.
 For patients who died in the hospital, their respective dates of discharge were used as their dates of death.
 Two additional columns have been added to the D\_PATIENTS table:

 - DOD                            = Date of Death
 - HOSPITAL\_EXPIRE\_FLG  = Whether or not the patient deid in the hospital